-Getting there: Bentley is served by hourly South West Trains service daily from London Waterloo (69 minutes) via Clapham Junction for connections from London Victoria and London Overground services (62 minutes).
+Getting there: Bentley is served by an hourly South Western Railway service daily from London Waterloo (69 minutes) via Clapham Junction for connections from London Victoria and London Overground services (62 minutes).
 Coming from Waterloo, it is normally quicker to take a fast train to Woking and change there for the Bentley service (journey time c.60 minutes) – this will show up on journey planner sites.

 Useful websites: The route passes through Alice Holt Forest, crosses the MoD training grounds of Hankley Common and through the National Trust properties of Hindhead Commons and the Devil’s Punch Bowl.

-Getting home: Haslemere has 4 South West Trains services per hour (2 on Sundays) to London Waterloo (49-61 mins), with 2 of these each hour serving Clapham Junction (50 mins) for London Overground connections and services to London Victoria.
+Getting home: Haslemere has 4 South Western Railway services per hour (2 on Sundays) to London Waterloo (49-61 mins), with 2 of these each hour serving Clapham Junction (50 mins) for London Overground connections and services to London Victoria.

 Fares: Bentley and Haslemere are on diverging lines, so you will need to purchase two tickets to make these journeys.
 The cheapest combination is a London-Bentley Off Peak day return for £17.50 (child £8.75, railcard £11.55) making sure you book to Bentley in Hampshire, not Bentley in South Yorkshire and a Super Off Peak single from Haslemere to Guildford for £5.70 (child £2.85, railcard £3.75).
 Whilst you won’t pass through Guildford on your way from London to Bentley, travelling via Guildford is a ‘permitted route’ so your return ticket will be valid from Guildford.
 All Haslemere-Waterloo trains call at Guildford, so splitting your ticket there is unproblematic.